-RESULTS: 26 studies published from 1994 to 2017 were included.
+RESULTS: Twenty-six studies published from 1994 to 2017 were included.
 Most diagnostic models produced an accuracy of 75% to 80% except one with 86%.
 Two models predicting severe dengue according to the WHO 2009 classification have 86% accuracy.
-Both of these logistic regression models were applied during the first three days of illness, and their sensitivity and specificity was 91%-100% and 79.3%-86% respectively.
+Both of these logistic regression models were applied during the first three days of illness, and their sensitivity and specificity were 91-100% and 79.3-86%, respectively.
 Another model which evaluated the 30-day mortality of dengue infection had an accuracy of 98.5%.

 CONCLUSION: Although there are several potential predictive or diagnostic models for dengue infection, their limitations could affect their validity.
-It is recommended that these models be re-validated in other clinical settings and their methods be improved and standardized in furure.
-This article is protected by copyright.
-All rights reserved.
+It is recommended that these models be revalidated in other clinical settings and their methods be improved and standardised in future.